benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

         "Aim Bot",
         sheriff.quickShot,
         function(value)

             sheriff.quickShot =
                 value
         end
     )

+    create(
+        "TextLabel",
-    create("TextLabel", {
+        {
             Size =
                 UDim2.new(
                     1,
                     0,
                     0,
+                    isPhone
+                    and 29
-                isPhone and 29 or 36
+                    or 36
                 ),

             BackgroundTransparency =
                 1,

             Text =
                 "click where you want to shoot — you dont need the Gun in your hand",

             TextColor3 =
                 Colors.SubText,

             TextSize =
+                isPhone
+                and 8
-            isPhone and 8 or 10,
+                or 10,

             Font =
                 Enum.Font.Gotham,

             TextWrapped =
                 true,

             TextXAlignment =
                 Enum.TextXAlignment.Left
-    }, sheriffSection)
+        },
+        sheriffSection
+    )

     local murdererSection =
         section(